top of page

 Teddy Roosevelt even had an encounter with Bigfoot.

-The museum is done by Cliff Barackman and he is know for his Bigfoot research.
+Cliff Barackman does the museum, and he is known for his Bigfoot research.
 You can check out his website here: https://cliffbarackman.com/

 World sightings of Bigfoot.